What is alopecia areata?

 Alopecia areata usually begins when clumps of hair fall out.
 You then may have smooth, round hairless patches on the scalp or other areas of the body, like the eyebrows.
 Sometimes the hair may become thinner without patches of baldness.
 Or it may grow and break off, leaving short stubs (called "exclamation point" hairs).
 The hair loss often comes and goes—hair will grow back over several months in one area but will fall out in another area.

 When there are patches of hair loss, the hair often grows back within one year.
 Though the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.

 Sometimes the fingernails and toenails look as if a pin had made many tiny dents in them.
 They may also look like sandpaper.

 Alopecia areata is diagnosed through a medical history and physical exam.
 Your doctor will ask you questions about your hair loss, look at the pattern of your hair loss, and check your scalp.
 And the doctor may tug gently on a few hairs or pull some out.

 If the reason for your hair loss is not clear, your doctor may do tests to check for a disease that could be causing your hair loss.
-Tests include:
+Tests may include:

 How is alopecia areata treated?

-Contact immunotherapy triggers an allergic reaction on the scalp that may help hair to grow.
-A medicine is "painted" on the scalp once a week.
+For more severe hair loss, topical immunotherapy may be used.
+It triggers an allergic reaction on the scalp that may help hair to grow.
+The medicine is "painted" on the scalp once a week.
 This irritates the skin and makes it red and scaly.
-Hair growth may appear within 3 months of beginning treatment.
-Side effects of contact immunotherapy include a severe rash (contact dermatitis) and swollen lymph nodes, especially in the neck.
+Hair growth may appear within 3 months of starting treatment.
+If needed, other medicines that work on the immune system may be used.